Model Context Protocol server

 3. Set or regenerate MCP token.

 4. In your local AI app (for example Claude Desktop or Codex App), connect to the Freeplane MCP server using that port and token.
+Supported authentication headers are:

 If MCP token is empty, Freeplane generates a new token on the first incoming client request.
 That first request is rejected by design.
 Copy the generated token and retry from your client.